hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/6-pijul.md

 note:

-Previous version of the talk I used v0.12, which was clearly labeled as a preview version for research purposes. v1.0 uses a complete rewrite of the patch format, amongst other things.

-A few months after the release of Pijul 0.12, a user reported a defect regarding the unrecording of patches that were previously involved in a conflict.
-After some time a solution was found, but it meant that a new patch format was needed, along with a few new algorithms.
-So, Pijul had to be rewritten from scratch to make it all work, which obviously resulted in a lot of breaking changes.

-It is now feature-complete and it will be backwards-compatible from now on.
+Pijul is now feature-complete and it will be backwards-compatible from now on.
 However, it is still in beta.

 Overall, I think Pijul is quite promising, but it needs some work in its current beta phase.